radiant-rstats/radiant/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs.

-There was 1 NOTE: New submission
+There was 1 NOTE: New submission.
+This package was archived.